On Navigating Without a Compass

 China's approach appears decolonial if not post-western, despite the fact that such an economic project firmly places China at the centre of the region it is attempting to network through its OBOR initiative.
 It also points to how the South as a concept has changed in recent years as various nation-states that were once included in its remit have shed post-war positions for neo-global futures.
 The first G20 summit in 2008 offered some insight into how much North-South and South-South dynamics have changed, with 'official development assistance' contributions from China exceeding those from countries located in the so-called North, including Canada and Australia.
 Today, as Dirlik observes, 'the geographies of development have been reconfigured, calling into question not only the earlier Three Worlds, but the viability of the North/South distinction.
 Presently, the boundaries between the two are crisscrossed by networks of various kinds, many of them economic, thus relocating some of the South in the North and vice versa.'

 What follows is the argument that the divisions laid down by the past no longer stand, and neither do the terms that represent them.
 In 2016, the World Bank even stopped distinguishing between 'developed' and 'developing' countries in the presentation of its data: a clear indicator of the implausibility of continuing a discourse along 'Northern' and 'Southern' lines.
 'The main issue is that there is just so much heterogeneity between Malawi and Malaysia for both to be classified in the same group-Malaysia is more like the US than Malawi,' Umar Serajuddin, a senior economist in the World Bank's statistics office, explained.
 'When we lump disparate countries together in the same group, it isn't really useful.'
-The same could be said against the use of the term Global South, the Middle East, and geopolitical naming in general, even if the argument is a provocation.
+The same could be said against the use of the term Global South, the Middle East, and geopolitical naming in general, even if this argument is a provocation.
 There are, after all, arguments for naming, too, especially if undertaken as a point of resistance to pre-existing narratives.
 Abraaj Group's insistence on calling focus markets 'growth markets', for example, is to dispel the myth of 'risky emerging markets' – what chief executive Arif Naqvi calls a universally practiced hypocrisy.
-In this case, the decentring of the colonial dynamics is embedded into the assertion and definition of regional terms that are being put forward by post-colonial, albeit capitalist, subjects: a reversal of the legacy ingrained into 'Middle East' as an imposed colonial term, and an honouring of the Third World movement's assertion that economic strength is crucial in asserting political positions.
+In this case, the decentring of colonial dynamics is embedded into the assertion and definition of regional terms that are being put forward by post-colonial, albeit capitalist, subjects: a reversal of the legacy ingrained into 'Middle East' as an imposed colonial term, and an honouring of the Third World liberation movement's assertion that economic strength is crucial in asserting political positions.

 In thinking about these integrated times, two exhibitions in 2016 sought to destabilize the neat divisions through which the world has been understood.
 Koyo Kouoh's Eva International, Still (the) Barbarians, performed a destabilization of the North-South binary by pulling the post-colonial legacies and discourses of the South right into the heart of the North through the identification of Ireland, a member of the European Union, as the first post-colonial nation.
 In so doing, Kouoh invoked Appadurai's call 'To widen the sense of what counts as discourse' by demanding a 'widening of the sphere of the postcolony' in order 'to extend it beyond the geographical spaces of' what we have come to understand as 'the ex-colonial world'.

-Likewise, The Time is Out of Joint, curated by Tarek Abou El Fetouh and organized by the Sharjah Art Foundation in collaboration with the Asia Culture Center in Gwangju, was a group show that challenged fixed notions of place and time by taking two exhibition histories and one future conference into a single conceptual frame: the First Arab Art Biennale in Baghdad (1974), the China/Avant-Garde exhibition in Beijing (1989), and the future Equator Conference in Yogyakarta (2022).
-Taking on the concept introduced by Andalusian philosopher Ibn Arabi, in which time is considered as a fluid space and space as fluid time, The Time is Out of Joint challenged the common use of regional frameworks in large-scale exhibitions by blurring and blending global time and space.
+Similarly, The Time is Out of Joint, curated by Tarek Abou El Fetouh and organized by the Sharjah Art Foundation in collaboration with the Asia Culture Center in Gwangju, was a group show that challenged fixed notions of place and time by taking two exhibition histories and one future conference into a single conceptual frame: the First Arab Art Biennale in Baghdad (1974), the China/Avant-Garde exhibition in Beijing (1989), and the future Equator Conference in Yogyakarta (2022).
+Taking on the concept introduced by Andalusian philosopher Ibn Arabi, in which time is considered as fluid space and space as fluid time, The Time is Out of Joint challenged the common use of regional frameworks in large-scale exhibitions by blurring and blending global time and space.

 For Abou El Fetouh, Beijing in 1989 is equivalent to Egypt in 2011.
 The curator points to two images to support this claim: a man standing in front of a PRC tank during the Tiananmen Square protests in 1989, and a 2011 photo of an Egyptian man standing in front of a police tank.
-These image, the curator discovered, also connected with a photograph from the 1984 Democratic Uprising against Chun Doo-hwan in Gwangju of a Korean man holding a flag in exactly the same was as a protestor photographed in Egypt in 2011.
+These image, the curator discovered, also connected with a photograph from the 1984 Democratic Uprising in Gwangju of a Korean man holding a flag in exactly the same way the protestor in Egypt was photographed in 2011.
 Referring to Judith Butler's essay, 'Bodies in Alliance and the Politics of the Street', in which Butler sees the 2011 Tahrir Square demonstrations in Egypt as both an active moment that created a space of equality and a performative stage that expanded to include people from all over the world, El Fetouh finds a common thread not only between past movements, but in the wave of global protests that were sparked in Tunisia in December 2010.
 In conversation, he notes: 'people entered into this collective body and began performing a space of equality in front of others: and this is why the other Arab revolutions started, and Occupy happened, and so on.'

 Yevgeny Zamyatin, WE, tr.
 Natasha Randall, (Vintage Books: London, 2007), p.
 90.